nalina/nalina/README.md

 - 👋 Hey, I’m Nalina
 - 👀 I’m interested in java coding
-- 🌱 I’m currently learning design patterns and its examples
+- 🌱 I’m currently learning design patterns, spring boot and its examples
 - 💞️ I’m looking to collaborate on design patterns
 - 📫 How to reach me ...